 Runtime Enabled Features are defined in RuntimeEnabledFeatures.json5 in alphabetical order.
 Add your feature's flag to this file and the rest will be generated for you automatically.

 content_shell will not enable experimental/test features by default, the --dump-render-tree flag enables this behaviour.

 Navigate to about:flags in the URL bar and turn on "Enable experimental web platform features" (formerly, "Enable experimental WebKit features")

 Works in all Chromium channels: canary, dev, beta, and stable.

 Runtime Enabled CSS Properties

-If your feature is adding new CSS Properties you will need to modify Source/core/css/RuntimeCSSEnabled.cpp and add it to the
+If your feature is adding new CSS Properties you will need to use the runtime_flag argument in Source/core/css/CSSProperties.json5.

 C++ Source Code